Introduction

 This activity includes the "Send" Button's onClick handler sendMessage().
 It creates an Intent object for launching the second activity called "DisplayMessageActivity".
 It then retrieves the message entered into the EditText, puts the message into the Intent object, with a key "EXTRA_MESSAGE", and starts the intended activity.

 We need to call our second activity "DisplayMessageActivity", as declared in the Intent.
-We shall use the layout "activity_display_message.xml".
+We shall use a new layout called "activity_display_message".

 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"